 Scar formation is a natural occurrence after surgery as scars help to strengthen the tissues that are healing.
 However, too much of a good thing may not actually be beneficial.
 Scars can become bothersome and limit movement.

 Your body has an amazing ability to assist in healing by laying down collagen fibers that make up the substance of a scar.
 Research shows that scar formation can last up to 1 year after surgery.
 At first, the fibers are laid down randomly.
 This causes the scar to become thick and firm.
 If left this way, the scar becomes very rigid and acts like glue.
-The scar may stick to muscle, tendons, and even bone.
+The scar may stick to muscles, tendons, and even bones.
 When this happens, you may notice that it is difficult to move the joints near the surgical area.
 It may also become uncomfortable and painful to put pressure directly on your scar.
 You may also experience sensitivity to different textures.

 Luckily, we have the ability to manipulate scar tissue to decrease the effects of scar adhesion.
 Although we can’t change the amount of scar tissue our body creates, we can impact the flexibility of the scar.
 Imagine you had a lump of bread dough on your kitchen counter.
 This is what your scar is like in the early stages of formation.
 If you knead the dough or use a rolling pin, you can soften it and thin it out.
 Likewise, several techniques may be used on your scar as soon as the incision is healed.
-Try some of the following activities:

 - Scar Massage: Apply a small amount of lotion or Vitamin E oil to the scar.
 Using firm pressure with your thumb or fingers, massage the scar in a circular motion.
 Next move your thumb across the width and length of the scar.
 This should not be painful, but may be slightly uncomfortable at first.